"JUVENIA, Teruel, Dinosaurs - Aragosaurus ischiaticus"

 and in 2016

-This year, the dinosaur chosen has been the Aragosaurus ischiaticus
+This year, the dinosaur chose was Aragosaurus ischiaticus

-The forelims of the dinosaur were shorter than the hindlimbs, although not as short as is common in
+The forelimbs of the dinosaur were shorter than the hindlimbs, although not as short as is common in

 Its name means "Reptile of Aragon".

-lived in the between the Upper Jurassic and the Lower Cretaceous
+lived during the Upper Jurassic and the Lower Cretaceous

-lived in the environments near the coastline of the Thetys.
+in weight, who lived in the environments near the coastline of the Tethys Sea.

-remains of one individual from the Las Zabacheras site 150m north of Galve village in Teruel Province,
+associated postcranial remains of one individual from the Las Zabacheras site 150m

 the Villar del Arzobispo Formation.